 This Valentine’s Day give your spouse the gift of committing to date each other.
 Come up with dates that work for you and your schedule.

-Below I will share my dating (my husband) journey: Shattered Expectations, Why Date Each Other? and Ways to make it work for you.
+Below I will share my dating (my husband) journey: Shattered Expectations, Why Date Each Other? and a link to Ways to make it work for you.

 We have been married for 10 years this May!
 Yay, that brings tears to my eyes as I think about the life I have been blessed with and the challenges we’ve had to overcome.
 Only by the grace of God, seriously.

 When my husband was my boyfriend he came up with some awesome dates and I mean really creative dates.
-One night he took me by the lake and we sat out by the cool water in the hot South and enjoyed the breeze.
-We talked, smooched, laughed and my favorite part we danced under the stars!
+One night he took me by the lake and we sat out by the cool water in the hot South and enjoyed the breeze,while we talked, smooched, laughed and my favorite part–danced under the stars!
 Another time he took me out on the river in a canoe and he had a picnic ready for us.
 He even had some romantic music set up with speakers.
 I can go on and on about all of our creative dates but you get the point, he knew how to woo me.

-All that to say I was shocked a year into our marriage when the fun dates or for that matter date night didn’t continue.
-I know things change, life changes, people change but still I was shocked.
-My husbands love grew for me as mine did for him so it had nothing to do with love but everything to do with figuring out what worked best for us now that we were married, had more responsibilities and a child on the way.
+All that to say I was shocked a year into our marriage when the fun dates stopped.
+But not even just fun dates but they all together stopped.
+I know things change, life changes, people change but still I was taken aback.
+My husbands love grew for me, as mine did for him–it had nothing to do with love.
+But everything to do with figuring out what worked best for us now that we were married, with more responsibilities and a child on the way.
 And to top it off, he was a first year teacher in an extremely hard inner city school.